mavryk-network/ledger-app-mavryk-baking/README.md

 non-originated account, an account directly stored on the Ledger device can only delegate to itself.

-Open the Tezos Baking Application on the device, and then run this:
+Open the Mavryk Baking Application on the device, and then run this:

 ```
-$ octez-client register key ledger_<...> as delegate
+$ mavkit-client register key ledger_<...> as delegate
 ```

 This command is intended to inform the blockchain itself of your intention to bake with this key.

-### Stake tez to get baking rights
+### Stake mav to get baking rights
-To sign transactions involving exchange of tez you need tezos-wallet app.
-You need to stake certain amount of tez to get baking rights.
-Install Tezos wallet app on the same ledger device and run following command.
+To sign transactions involving exchange of mav you need mavryk-wallet app.
+You need to stake certain amount of mav to get baking rights.
+Install Mavryk wallet app on the same ledger device and run following command.
 No setup is needed as we have already setup the address from which we are deducting the amount.
 ```
-$ octez-client stake <amount> ledger_<...>
+$ mavkit-client stake <amount> ledger_<...>
 ```

 ### Sign